 Different types of sugar

 Sugars occur naturally in food such as fruit and milk, but you don't need to cut down on these types of sugars.
 It is food containing added sugars that you should be cutting down on.
-This includes:

 - fizzy drinks and juice drinks